A General Pairwise Comparison Model for Extremely Sparse Networks: Examples

 The link function $ f(x;y) $ in the Rao-Kupper model is given by

-where $ \theta > 1 $ is some threshold parameter.
-Due to the validity and log-concavity of $ f(x;y) $ with respect to $ y $, the following corollary is straightforward from Theorem \ref{main}. \begin{cor}[Rao-Kupper model] In the Rao-Kupper model, for fixed $ \theta >1$, if $p_n$ and $ M_n $ satisfy the following bound:
+where $ \theta > 1 $ is the threshold parameter which is assumed to be fixed.
+The following corollary is straightforward from Theorem \ref{main}. \begin{cor}[Rao-Kupper model] In the Rao-Kupper model, for fixed $ \theta >1$, if $q_n, p_n$ and $ M_n $ satisfy